Louis Nye: Radio and television

 Nye played dentist Delbert Gray on several episodes of The Ann Sothern Show from 1960 to 1961, the romantic interest of Olive Smith, played by Ann Tyrrell (1909–1983).
 Nye also played Sonny Drysdale, the spoiled rich stepson of Milburn Drysdale on The Beverly Hillbillies during the 1962 season.
 He did six episodes, and received more mail than from anything else he had ever done on television, but the character was dropped.
 It was rumored that someone in the CBS network, or a sponsor, thought Sonny was too "sissified".
 However, Nye revived the character briefly during the 1966 season.

 During this period, Nye appeared in several television commercials for various products, including Rath brand lunch meats and the Better Business Bureau.

 Needles and Pins cast, 1973.
 Bottom, from left: Deirdre Lenihan, Norman Fell.
 Top, from left: Bernie Kopell, Sandra Deel and Nye.

 Nye was a member of the cast of Needles and Pins, playing Harry Karp.
 The sitcom, which starred Norman Fell, ran for 14 episodes in the autumn of 1973.

 Nye appeared as a celebrity judge on The Gong Show during the late 1970s.
 He also recorded a few comedy LPs, doing a variety of characterizations.
 Unfortunately, he never had the opportunity to reach his potential in movies.
 Many of his character roles were little more than cameos.
 Nevertheless, he performed with Lucille Ball, Bob Hope, Jack Lemmon, Dean Martin, Walter Matthau, Robert Mitchum, Jack Webb and Joanne Woodward, and others.
 Nye also appeared on the lecture circuit, in concerts and in nightclubs, and did voice work in animation, such as Inspector Gadget with Don Adams.

-Last years
+Last years and death

 Nye never retired.
 He completed a 24-city tour of the country for Columbia Artists, ending the tour with a two-week stint at the Sahara in Las Vegas.
 At age 92, he continued to work, appearing in his recurring role of Jeff Greene's father on HBO's Curb Your Enthusiasm from 2000 to 2005.

 Nye lived in Pacific Palisades, California, with his wife, pianist-songwriter Anita Leonard, who wrote the standard, "A Sunday Kind of Love."
 Married since the late 1940s, they had a son, artist Peter Nye.
 Nye was also the great-uncle of filmmakers Casey Neistat, Van Neistat and stuntman Dean Neistat.

 Nye died of lung cancer October 9, 2005, and was cremated.
 His ashes are interred at Hillside Memorial Park Cemetery in Culver City, California.